Kent-alt-del/charings-grocery-pos/README.md

 ## 📋 Instructions for Evaluator
 1. Click the **Live System Demo** link provided above.
-2. The completed screens (Login, Dashboard, POS, and Cart) will open immediately in your web browser for testing via Base44.
+2. The completed screens (Login, Dashboard, POS, Cart, Inventory, and Sales History) will open immediately in your web browser for testing via Base44.
 No installation, setup, or local configuration is required.

 ---